Exporting an Object in Modules via Closures in JavaScript

 })();

-Since the names of keys and variables are the same, the object with functions code can be simplified:
+Since the key names and variable names match, the object with functions can be simplified:

 ;(function() {